 The actual Fat Man bomb had 72 lenses, not the 32 of a soccer ball, with 6 pentagonal lenses inside each of the 12 pentagons of a dodecahedron.

-A 92-point implosion system has hexagonal lenses at each of the 60 vertices of a 32-sided soccer ball with a polygon at the center of each of the 32 soccer ball sides of the same type but rotated by 180(or 36) degrees for the pentagons and 30 degrees for the hexagons.
+A 92-point implosion system has hexagonal lenses at each of the 60 vertices of a 32-sided soccer ball with a polygon at the centre of each of the 32 soccer ball sides of the same type but rotated by 180(or 36) degrees for the pentagons and 30 degrees for the hexagons.

-A 122-point implosion system has polygons at the center of each of the 32 sides of a soccer ball of the same type, not rotated, and hexagons at all 90 edges of the soccer ball.
+A 122-point implosion system has polygons at the centre of each of the 32 sides of a soccer ball of the same type, not rotated, and hexagons at all 90 edges of the soccer ball.

 To learn more HTML/CSS, check out these tutorials!